-- All our writing links to our learning in other subjects, whether it has a Science, history, R.E., P.E, basis. - There will be evidence of children's writing in the writing books, topic books and class Science and R.E. floor books. - All display boards through the school include children's writing.
+- All our writing links to our learning in other subjects, whether it has a Science, history, R.E., P.E, basis. - Children write independently in Science and R.E. once a term. - There will be evidence of children's writing in the writing books and topic books.